-Kurt Lewin Medals
+Kurt Lewin Medal

 Three Kurt Lewin Medals will be awarded at each General Meeting.
 This is a mid-career award that recognizes full members who have made an outstanding scientific contribution.
 Candidates for this award can be self-nominated, or nominated by colleagues.
 The awardee is selected by the EC in the Autumn preceding the General Meeting, based on the recommendation of a committee of three EASP members, chaired by the EASP President.
 The awardees receive a certificate and a bronze medal.
 EASP additionally covers the registration fees of the awardees for the General Meeting.

-Lewin Award Winners
+Eligibility and Past Award Winners